riffcc/moosefs/HA.md

 - Only allowing one active lease at a time
 - Requiring lease expiry before new leader
 - Using monotonic clocks for timing
-- Maintaining lease history in metadata
+- Maintaining lease history in lease.log

 #### Monitoring Lease Health
 Watch for: